SOMET1010/m-zaka/docs/testing-resources.md

           cmd_options: '-a'
 ```

-This comprehensive testing documentation provides everything needed to ensure the Mon Toit API is thoroughly tested, secure, and performant.
+This comprehensive testing documentation provides everything needed to ensure the MZAKA API is thoroughly tested, secure, and performant.